useplunk/node/README.md

 - `type` [Optional]: The type of email to send (`html` or `markdown`)
 - `from` [Optional]: The email address of the sender
 - `name` [Optional]: The name of the sender
-- `withUnsubscribe` [Optional]: Whether to include an unsubscribe link hosted by Plunk in the email
+- `subscribed` [Optional]: Whether to the contact is subscribed to marketing emails, defaults to `false`

 ```ts
 const success = await plunk.emails.send({